 Previous research has focused on the limitations of specific forms of green building and sustainable building.
-Some of these studies inclusively explained broad definitions of sustainability, incorporating economic, and social factors (Hwang and Tan, 2012; Güereca et al., 2018; Ohueri et al., 2019; Willar et al., 2021), while others focused specifically on the environmental aspects of sustainability (Yusof et al., 2017), but excluded the embodied carbon of building materials.
+Some of these studies inclusively explained broad definitions of sustainability, incorporating economic and social factors (Hwang and Tan, 2012; Güereca, Jato-Espino and Lizasoain-Arteaga, 2019; Ohueri, Enegbuma and Habil, 2019; Willar et al., 2021), while others focused specifically on the environmental aspects of sustainability (Yusof, Awang and Iranmanesh, 2017), but excluded the embodied carbon of building materials.
 Furthermore, few studies have focused specifically on constraints to alternative material preference as a means of mitigating embedded CE.
-Thus, the primary objective of this research is to identify the practical, technical, economic, and cultural barriers that prevent CBPs from selecting a variety of materials known to have lower embodied carbon.
+Thus, the primary objective of this research is to identify the practical, technical, economic and cultural barriers that prevent CBPs from selecting a variety of materials known to have lower embodied carbon.
 After highlighting the limiting issues, the following section presents potential strategies for overcoming the constraints and improving LC construction.
-This study seeks CBPs who will serve as a representative sample of Malaysia's Northern Region in this industry.
+This study seeks CBPs who will serve as a representative sample of Malaysia's northern region in this industry.
 The perspectives and experiences of those who have used LC materials will shape the industry's future approach to CE reduction.
-Understanding their awareness, motives, experience, and perceived limits is also useful in expanding regulatory strategies and guidelines for the broader sustainable industry.
+Understanding their awareness, motives, experience and perceived limits is also useful in expanding regulatory strategies and guidelines for the broader sustainable industry.